Welcome to Dongmakgol: Plot

-The confrontation ends only when Taek-gi, worn by fatigue, accidentally drops his now-armed grenade.
-While everyone else ducks for cover, Hyun-chul heroically throws himself onto the grenade, but it does not explode.
-Believing it to be a dud, he throws the grenade behind him in contempt, and it rolls into the village storehouse.
-It then explodes, incinerating the village's stockpile of corn for the winter.
+After an indeterminate amount of time, Taek-gi, worn by fatigue, accidentally drops his (now-armed) grenade; the grenade fails to explode despite initial panic from the soldiers.
+Believing it to be a dud, Hyun-chul discards the grenade behind him into the village storehouse.
+It then explodes, incinerating the village's entire stockpile of corn.
 The remnants fall down from the sky, surrealistically, as popcorn.

-The two groups of Korean soldiers are now forced to face the fact that their quarrel has condemned the village to starvation in the upcoming winter.
-They reluctantly agree to a truce and divert their efforts to making up for the damage they have caused.
-Together, the soldiers undertake work across the village, and help harvest potatoes in the fields.

-They even work together to kill one of the wild boars troubling the village.
-The villagers then bury the boar, much to the annoyance of the soldiers (who wanted to eat it).
-Both the North and South Korean soldiers and Smith sneak out separately at night to dig up the boar and eat it, leading to an unplanned meal together.
-The mood is awkward at first, but the tension between the soldiers lessens as they share the meal with each other.
-However, even afterwards, members of both sides remain haunted by the memories of the terrible things they have experienced during the war.
+The North and South Korean soldiers, realising that their quarrel has condemned the village to starvation in the upcoming winter, reluctantly agree to a truce and divert their efforts to making up for the damage they have caused.
+Together, they undertake work across the village and help harvest potatoes in the fields.
+During a day of fieldwork, the soldiers work together to kill a wild boar attacking the villagers, which the apparently-vegetarian villagers then bury without eating, much to the annoyance of the soldiers.
+That night, the North Korean soldiers, South Korean soldiers and Smith separately sneak out at night to dig up and roast the boar, leading to an unplanned communal meal that loosens the tension between the soldiers.

-While this is happening, Allied commanders, having lost several other planes in the area, prepare a rescue team to recover Smith, who they mistakenly believe has been captured by enemy units and is being held at a hidden mountain base.
-The plan is to secure Smith and evacuate him from the area, with a bomber unit flying in after Smith's extraction to destroy the anti-aircraft guns they presume are located in the base.
+Meanwhile, Allied commanders, having lost several other planes in the area, prepare a rescue team to recover Smith, who they mistakenly believe is being held at a hidden North Korean mountain base.
+They plan to rescue and extract Smith, with an aerial bomb strike to take place at the location 24 hours after extraction mission to destroy the anti-aircraft guns presumably located there.